Table of Contents

-This study is about and conducting with a view to examining the professional needs for the linguistics or language Lerner’s and teacher of digital literacies.
+This digital literacies research or study is about and conducting with a view to examining the professional needs for the linguistics or language Lerner’s and teacher of digital literacies.
 This article will explore digital literacies and language learners’ and teacher’s co- interrelationship.
 And will highlight the importance and fundaments of digital literacies.
 How will, can and being affecting digital literacies to language learners and for an instructor will be discussed in this article.

 After reading this article you will be able to answer about, what is digital and digital literacies?
 What is the role of it in this world and today tech revolted time?
 Who are they and what are the roles of language learners and teachers in digital literacies and why it so important for them?
 Why this so important and necessary to survive in this competence world in every field?
 Will be discussed hoe safe secure online learning as well.

 This will also encourage you to be a part of digital literacy and today’s mediated life and teaches you how you can play a vital role in it and make your place in this.
 In this will be disused about the means of digital literacies and available plate form to gain it, and all about its dimensions of work and thought.

 This comprehensive study of digital literacies for language learners and teachers will consist and disuse about the new technology, their importance, digital literacies effects on literacy rate, contribution towards the sociality and social media, creativity, interrelation with innovation and invention, mental level improvement and individual’s skills, ability, the strength of work.
 The digital-first time introduced by Paul Glister in 1997.
 He defined it as the ability of understanding of digitalized information and uses of it.